 - Click Create.

-- On each tab, click either Basic (default) or Advanced.
+- On each tab, click either Basic or Advanced(Basic is the default).

 - The Basic option allows you to only access a limited number of fields.
 The remaining fields that are hidden are auto-completed when you use the templates.

 - The Advanced option allows you to go through all four steps (tabs) and modify all of the fields.